aberiggs/LearnOpenGL/README.md

 ## LearnOpenGL
-This respository is to store exercises from the LearnOpenGL book as well as any other small projects I build with OpenGL.
+This repository is to store exercises from the LearnOpenGL book as well as any other small projects I build with OpenGL.